 Invisalign treatment begins with a consultation.
-Once our dentist has evaluated your mouth and determined if you are a good candidate for Invisalign, she will map out the digital treatment plan and arrange for your aligners to be created.
+Once our dentists has evaluated your mouth and determined if you are a good candidate for Invisalign, they will map out the digital treatment plan and arrange for your aligners to be created.
 You will wear each set of aligners for 20 to 22 hours each day and will switch to a new set of aligners every one to two weeks as directed.
-You will meet with our dentist regularly throughout treatment to ensure that your teeth and smile are moving as planned.
+You will meet with our dentists regularly throughout treatment to ensure that your teeth and smile are moving as planned.

 How much does Invisalign cost?

 The cost of Invisalign is comparable to braces and will depend on how complex your case is and how many sets of aligners are needed.
 Most dental insurance providers will cover Invisalign treatment, and financial options are also available for your use.

 How will Invisalign affect my lifestyle?

 Invisalign is minimally invasive and designed to have as little impact on your day-to-day lifestyle as possible.
 Your aligners are nearly invisible as well as removable, which means that you can eat and drink anything you want and can brush and floss easily.